Kinedu/model_token_auth/README.md

 Make a pull request:

-- Fork it
+- Clone the repo
-- Create your feature branch (git checkout -b my-new-feature)
+- Create your feature branch
-- Commit your changes (git commit -am 'Add some feature')
+- Commit your changes
-- Push to the branch (git push origin HEAD)
+- Push the branch
-- Create new Pull Request
+- Create new Pull-Request

 Please write tests if necessary.